The IPA was discontinued in February 2021.

 In tinybox format, the IPA will have either an XLR-3-M (stereo unbalanced) or XLR-5M (stereo balanced or four-channel unbalanced) output connector.
 An IPA configured for stereo inverting input to noninverted output will require use of four amplifier channels, which will correspondingly increase current draw and reduce autonomy.

-The IPA can be configured to support stereo input and output via the TB6M connector using a minijack & miniplug splitter cable, which may be ordered from the custom cable menu.
+The IPA can be configured to support stereo input and output via the TB6M connector using a minijack & miniplug splitter cable.

 All inputs may also have a low-voltage supply (+6-16V) across a specified resistance, or termination to ground as required.
 Polarization and low-voltage supplies may be customized as required by the connecting microphones’ specification.
 It may be possible to support multiple microphone types with a single IPA, depending on the exact requirements.